dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 # Upcoming Products

-- Nvidia has announced the RTX 5000 series.
+- Nvidia is releasing the RTX 5000 series.
 While we need to wait for independent benchmarks to provide more info, our initial impression is that the RTX 5070, 5070 Ti and 5080 may underperform in DCS due to their low amount of VRAM.
 However, the upcoming driver feature to force custom DLSS configuration may be of interest.

 # Technical Bulletins